B-Rich/Watson-TTS-py/README.md

 I think these are already installed, so yeah.

 # How to install this?
-Download the script for now.
-You will be able to install it with `pip` later.
+You can use install it now from pip :).

+`sudo pip3 install watson-tts-py`

 # Usage: